Council-wide Plans

 Neighbourhood Plans cannot say ‘no’ to development.

-Since our Neighbourhood Plan came into force in 2017 there have been several important changes to national and local government planning legislation.
-Because of these changes, our Plan needs to be updated and the Parish Council has formed a Neighbourhood Plan Review Group of local residents to make sure our Plan is as strong as it can be for the future.
+Since our original Neighbourhood Plan came into force in 2017 there have been several important changes to national and local government planning legislation.
+Because of these changes, our Plan needed to be updated and the Parish Council formed a Neighbourhood Plan Working Group of local residents to make sure our Plan is as strong as it can be for the future.

 The modified plan comprises two documents: